BelugaHaechi/US-International-Scientific-Keyboard/README.md

    - Characters of the same type should have similar shift states, when possible.

 3. __Compact organization by using dead keys.__ Multiple characters that share an obvious characteristic (best shown in its Unicode naming or block) should be considered to be included in a [dead key](https://en.wikipedia.org/wiki/Dead_key).
 Dead keys will be highlighted with a bold notice "__Dead key.__", and the mappings should be fully provided for reference.
-   - Dead key key characters should be chosen with the same criteria as normal characters.
+   - Dead key root characters should be chosen with the same criteria as normal characters.
-   - If the common characteristic is a diacritic, the key character should be the combining diacritic for versatility.
+   - If the common characteristic is a diacritic, the root character should be the combining diacritic for versatility.
 If it is not, it should be meaningful as a fallback, or another related character (this is the hard part!).
    - In dead key mappings, the final base character should be a space (U+0020) that maps to: 1) if diacritic, the diacritic itself alone (modifier letter); 2) if else, the most common character among all options.
 This is the default character.
    - The dead key should provide access to this class of characters to the maximum extent, except for those that are rarely used.

 4. __Maximum flexibility under system restraints.__ Due to the restrictions imposed explicitly and implicitly, by MSKLC 1.4, Microsoft frameworks, and related bugs, the scope of design and functionality of this keyboard layout is somewhat restricted.
 However, under these restrictions, the design will strive to include the most functionality possible without causing compatibility issues.
    - Mathematical Greek letters are fully supported as in §2.2 of [Unicode® Technical Report #25: Unicode Support For Mathematics](https://www.unicode.org/reports/tr25/).
    - **The range of Unicode characters included is limited.
 All output only include one character or code point.
 All output characters are within the Basic Multilingual Plane (BMP) of Unicode (U+0000..U+FFFF).
-All dead key key characters are within U+0000..U+0FFF.** Currently most characters are within U+0000..U+2FFF.
+All dead key root characters are within U+0000..U+0FFF.** Currently most characters are within U+0000..U+2FFF.
    - Customization is not imposed on control keys, numpad, arrow keys, and function keys.
-   - Dead keys are not chained, and all key characters are available in the normal and `Shift` shift states.
+   - Dead keys are not chained, and all base characters are available in the normal and `Shift` shift states.
    - Shift states only include normal, `Shift`, `AltGr` (`Ctrl+Alt`), and `Shift+AltGr` (`Ctrl+Alt+Shift`).
 Excluded states include `Ctrl`, `Ctrl+Shift`, `SGCaps` (`CapsLock`), and so on.

 ## Key Mappings